Sarxzer/cc-blockly-editor/README.md

 ## Disclaimer

-This project is not affiliated with ComputerCraft:Tweaked or Google Blockly.
-It is an independent project created to help beginners to learn how to code in Lua using ComputerCraft:Tweaked.
+This project is not affiliated with ComputerCraft or Google Blockly.
+It is an independent project created to help beginners to learn how to code in Lua using ComputerCraft.

 ## Contact